Quitting the international school I worked at in South Korea was the best decision I made in 2015.

 After months of bookmarking articles, surveys, and opinion pieces on how, why, and when one should quit, I unconsciously decided to leave.
 A month before giving notice, I packed up my dorm to see how it felt.
 The heart knows before the head sometimes.

-I let family and friends know in person that I wasn’t returning to Korea.
-This was mostly to avoid the (well-meaning) questions and to allow room for reflection.
-My parents found out for two reasons.
-First, I would need to move back in for a while as I sorted out life and recharged.
+When at home in Canada for Christmas, I let family and friends know in person that I wasn’t returning to Korea.
+This was mostly to avoid their (well-meaning) questions and to allow room for reflection.
+My parents found out before then for two reasons.
+First, I would need to move back in with them for a while as I sorted out life and recharged.
 Second, was to relieve their worries.

 I wanted to believe that under the shiny brand-new state-of-the-art campus and the professional-looking website that there was some decency.
 A few individuals I met were good people, but it wasn’t enough to stay.
 Finally, I accepted the corruption for what it was and handed in my resignation.
 The tumour engulfing the campus and those who worked there was all-consuming.
 I refused to participate any longer and broke my contract.